Kentucky Solar Panel Cost & Incentives

 Solar Panels for Home in Kentucky: Overview

-Kentucky's solar incentive environment is modest but evolving.
-The state has no solar rebate program or state-level income tax credit for solar installations, and the federal 30% ITC expired for new installations in December 2025.
-However, Kentucky homeowners benefit from net metering through major utilities, a property tax exemption for renewable energy, and some of the lowest solar installation costs in the Southeast.
+Kentucky's solar setup is modest but slowly improving.
+The state has no solar rebate program, no income tax credit for solar, and the federal 30% ITC ended for new installations in December 2025.
+What Kentucky homeowners do have: net metering through the major utilities, a property tax exemption for renewable energy, and some of the lowest solar installation costs in the Southeast.

-Kentucky's energy landscape is dominated by coal and natural gas, but residential solar adoption has grown steadily.
-The state's two largest utilities — Kentucky Utilities (KU) and Louisville Gas & Electric (LG&E), both subsidiaries of PPL Corporation — serve the majority of the state's residential customers and both offer net metering.
+Kentucky's energy mix is dominated by coal and natural gas, but residential solar adoption has grown year over year.
+The two largest utilities, Kentucky Utilities (KU) and Louisville Gas & Electric (LG&E), are both subsidiaries of PPL Corporation and serve roughly two-thirds of the state's residential customers.
+Both offer net metering.

-Kentucky also shows growing interest in EV incentives, though no state-level EV programs currently exist.
+There's also growing interest in EV incentives in Kentucky, though no state-level EV programs currently exist.

 Kentucky Solar at a Glance